Miha-x64/Lychee/persistence/README.md

 Lychee introduces `Struct`s which are objects with all fields serializable, and you are free to adapt `Schema`s to storages as you wish:
-* `TokenStream` provides transforms to change JSON schema while [avoiding mappers](https://blog.jooq.org/2019/11/13/stop-mapping-stuff-in-your-middleware-use-sqls-xml-or-json-operators-instead/);
+* `TokenStream` provides transformations to change JSON schema while [avoiding mappers](https://blog.jooq.org/2019/11/13/stop-mapping-stuff-in-your-middleware-use-sqls-xml-or-json-operators-instead/);
 * SQL `Table` provides relations declared outside of `Schema` itself.
   This means that you can store `Structs` of the same `Schema` in different tables